vossavant/css-styleguide/README.md

   h2,
   h3 {
       color: red;
+      margin: 0;
   }
   ```

   <a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#1.3">1.3 Order of Selectors<a><a name="user-content-1.3"></a>** When writing good SASS, ordering selectors is of paramount importance.
-It makes things easier to find, which saves oodles of time.
+Ordering your selectors gives them a predictable location, thus making them easier to find and saving time.
 The preferred order of selectors is as follows:

   - Standard HTML selectors
   - Responsive styles